AlexeyPerestoronin/GeekBrains_lessons/README.md

 Upgrading the code:
 * replacing the `std::future` parallelization implementation with **SLT-algorithms**.
 * improving the tests: adding the output of the number of threads involved.

+## step-9
+Makes improvements:
+* making the method of implementing parallelization a configurable template parameter.
+* improving tests: compare the speed of different parallelization methods.